divinerites/plausible-hugo/README.md

 ## Plausible custom subdomain

-If you [use your own subdomain](https://docs.plausible.io/custom-domain) for plausible.io, you just have to enable the `subdomain = true` parameter.
+If you [use your own subdomain](https://docs.plausible.io/custom-domain) for plausible.io, you just have to give the url in `custom_js_domain` parameter.

 ## Be carefull if you use Content-Security-Policy